Shane van Gisbergen wins his NASCAR Cup Series debut in memorable finish to series’ 1st street race

 The 34-year-old van Gisbergen, a New Zealand native, became the first driver to win his Cup Series debut since Johnny Rutherford in the second qualifying race at Daytona in 1963.

-“This was so cool,” van Gisbergen said.
-“This is what you dream of.”
+He got a chance to drive the No. 91 Chevrolet in Chicago as part of Trackhouse Racing’s Project 91.
+Trackhouse is owned by Marks, and the goal for the Project 91 program is to give international drivers a shot at NASCAR.

-Van Gisbergen got a chance to drive the No. 91 Chevrolet in Chicago as part of Trackhouse Racing’s Project 91.
-The goal for the team is expanding its global reach.
+“This was a shower idea,” Marks said.
+“I mean it was me thinking I’m a huge fan of all different kinds of motorsports and I’ve raced in all different kinds of motorsports.
+I wanted to bring my love global motorsport to NASCAR.”

 When van Gisbergen was credited with leading Lap 25, it was the first lap led for Project 91 in three starts.
 He became the sixth driver born outside the United States to win a NASCAR Cup Series race, joining Marcos Ambrose, Mario Andretti, Juan Pablo Montoya, Earl Ross and Daniel Suárez.